Xallt/xallt.github.io/README.md

 bundle exec jekyll serve --livereload
 ```

-## Changing Javascript
+## Building Javascript
-After changing javascript, the minimized ".min.js" files have to be rebuilt
+When first running the website, or when changing the javascript, the minimized ".min.js" files have to be rebuilt
 ```bash
 npm run build
 ```